parallelcodefoundry/ParEval-Repo/data/XSBench/naive-llama3.3-cuda-to-kokkos/output-1/interactions/README.md.txt

 ### MPI Support

 While XSBench is primarily used to investigate "on node parallelism" issues, some systems provide power & performance statistics batched in multi-node configurations.
 To accommodate this, XSBench provides an MPI mode which runs the code on all MPI ranks simultaneously.
 There is no decomposition across ranks of any kind, and all ranks accomplish the same work.
 This is a "weak scaling" approach -- for instance, if running the event-based model all MPI ranks will execute 17,000,000 cross section lookups regardless of how many ranks are used.
 There is only one point of MPI communication (a reduce) at the end, which aggregates the timing statistics and averages them across MPI ranks before printing them out.
-MPI support can be enabled with the `CMAKE_ENABLE_MPI` flag in the `CMakeLists.txt` file.
+MPI support can be enabled with the `CMAKE_ENABLE_MPI` flag in `CMakeLists.txt`.
+If you are not using the mpicc wrapper on your system, you may need to alter the `CMakeLists.txt` to make use of your desired compiler.

 ### Verification Support